Craig W. Chenery

-Craig W. Chenery is a British-American author, screenwriter and artist with a particular interest in the dark humor, zombie, horror, comedy, pop culture, Star Wars and special effects genres.
+Craig W. Chenery is a British-American author, screenwriter, comic book writer, and artist with a particular interest in the dark humor, zombie, horror, comedy, pop culture, Star Wars and special effects genres.

 Writing

 Craig W. Chenery is the author of Blood Splatter: A Guide to Cinematic Zombie Violence, Gore and Special Effects.
 It is a study of the zombie genre as defined by gore and special effects.
 Chenery interviewed genre professionals, including Greg Nicotero, Tom Savini, John Russo and Lloyd Kaufman of Troma Entertainment.

 Chenery is the co-author of the Butch G. Cat series of children's novels children's book series.
 The first two books in the series were released in late 2012 and book three was released September 2013.
 As of 2014, these books are out of print.

 In 2014, Chenery released the bestselling The Comicon and Convention Survival Guide.
 It is an in-depth study of the logistics behind attending pop culture events.
 The second edition followed in October 2015.
 He has also contributed stories and articles to numerous horror and Steampunk anthologies and magazines.

-In 2019, Chenery finished the long-in-development novel God Just Wanted to Play Golf, the first book in The Oceanview Trilogy.
-Lucifer Just Wanted To Pet Kittens book two in the series, was released December 2022.
-Chenery is currently working on book three tentatively titled Death Just Wanted To Eat Waffles.
+In 2019, Chenery finished his debut novel God Just Wanted to Play Golf, the first book in The Oceanview Trilogy.
+Lucifer Just Wanted to Pet Kittens book two in the series, was released December 2022.
+Chenery is currently working on book three tentatively titled Death Just Wanted to Eat Waffles.

 In 2019, Chenery started writing the screenplay for "Dr. Saville's Horror Show".
-The movie was filmed in 2019 and 2020, and is scheduled for release Spring 2023.
+The movie was filmed in 2019 and 2020, and was released 4 April 2023.

+Chenery is a lifelong supporter of EFL Championship football team Ipswich Town F.C. and USL Championship team Phoenix Rising FC.